-In this tutorial, you'll learn how to create a Venn diagram in PowerPoint in just a few clicks and then break it apart so that you can customize it to your heart’s content.
+In this tutorial, you'll learn how to make a Venn diagram in PowerPoint in just a few clicks.

 To see how to break out the overlapping pieces of your Venn diagram in PowerPoint 2007 or PowerPoint 2010, see our guide here.